davidwych/davidwych.github.io/blog/_posts/2022-07-03-intro-cryst-3.md

 (Above, NSLSII at Brookhaven National Laboratory in the US and Diamond Light Source in the UK)

-If you want more information on what we actually DO with all this data, once we've collected it, see [this thread](https://twitter.com/dcwych/status/1431668253466644483?s=20&t=t_RlupHS_wRSafB28TxvXw).

 I hope to follow up at some points with a similar thread about the diffuse scattering.

 For now, be well!